MicrosoftTranslator/Local-Feature-Android/Readme.md

 Translator.stop();
 ```

+## FAQ

+**What languages does the local feature suuport?**
+For online translation, the local feature supports all text translation languages supported by the Microsoft Translator.
+For offline translation, the local feature will support any language that has available downloadable language packs for Android.
+The user will need to download the language pack prior to translation.
+[View language lists](https://translator.microsoft.com/help/articles/languages/)

+For a complete list of Microsoft Translator language codes, refer to the [Translator Text API documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/languages).

+**Does the local feature use neural machine translation (NMT) or statistical machine translation (SMT?**
+The local feature uses NMT as a default.
+If NMT is not available for a particular language, the feature will use the SMT system.
+View supported NMT languages in the [Translator Text API documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/languages).

 ## Sample App

 There is a sample app provided in the `app` folder of this repository to play around with the API.